DavidkodiCS/Trippy-Mako/sprints/sprint5/Daily-Scrum1.md

 ## Charlie

 1. What have you done since last meeting?

+Working to better understand how allocations are connected on the turn server so we can get a packet from the turn server to a client.

 2. What will you accomplish today / until the next daily scrum?

+I am going to fix the allocation process so that we can easily identify the RTA of the server, client, and peers.

 3. What impediments or obstacles are in your way?

+None.

 4. What is your confidence on a scale of 1 to 10 that you will accomplish what you want to do.

+4/10

 ## David